isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 <!-- # Yagaji Island -->

-## Deigo flowers (Erythrina variegate)
+## Deigo flowers (Indian Coral Tree)

 In October 1955, "gray-faced buzzard eagles crossed the clear sky in rows.

 My brother and I had just returned from the sports day and were busy making baked sweet potatoes in the cattle pen at the back of the house.

 "Shove out the ashes in the fireplace or the fire won't burn."
 My brother shoveled the ashes out with a fire shovel.

-"Two for each of us," he said, " cover them with ashes well."
+"Two for each of us," he said, "cover them with ashes well."

 All of a sudden, my brother shouted.

 "Toshio!
-Your shoe is burnign!
+Your shoe is burning!
 Your shoe..."

 Smoke came out of my left shoe.
 I looked at my brother who was screaming and throwing water on it.

 "Oh no, my shoe is on fire.
 My left foot..."

 But I felt strange.
 No pain, no heat.
-I was took to Ishikawa's clinic, and seeing the panic of the doctors and nurses as they treat with me, I cried out for the first time.
+I was taken to Ishikawa's clinic, and seeing the panic of the doctors and nurses as they treat with me, I cried out for the first time.

 "It hurts, it hurts."